-Authors David Cortesi, based on structure by Giovanni Bajo & William Caban, based on Gordon McMillan's manual

-Copyright This document has been placed in the public domain.
+- Authors David Cortesi, based on structure by Giovanni Bajo & William Caban, based on Gordon McMillan's manual - Copyright This document has been placed in the public domain.

 PyInstaller bundles a Python application and all its dependencies into a single package.
 The user can run the packaged app without installing a Python interpreter or any modules.
-PyInstaller supports Python 2.7 and Python 3.5+, and correctly bundles the major Python packages such as numpy, PyQt, Django, wxPython, and others.
+PyInstaller supports Python 3.5 or newer, and correctly bundles the major Python packages such as numpy, PyQt, Django, wxPython, and others.